ecealptekin/Photometric-Approach-to-Surface-Reconstruction-of-Artist-Paintings/README.md

 5. In the main code file called SOLVE_ALL, replace the data_path with path of your _data_ file.
 Then, add your directory file name to the dataset list called files. (example: painting)

-6. Rquired add-ons for the succesful execution of the model in MATLAB are listed below.
+6. Required add-ons for the succesful execution of the model in MATLAB are listed below.
      - Parallel Computing Toolbox
      - Image Processing Toolbox
      - Simulink